Crypto as Customer Consideration: Revenue under IFRS 15 (2026)

 Sources

-• Crypto received from a customer is non-cash consideration; IFRS 15 generally measures it at fair value, or by reference to the stand-alone selling price if fair value cannot be reasonably estimated — revenue is the measured consideration, not the token count
+• IFRS — IFRS 15 Revenue from Contracts with Customers: non-cash consideration is measured at fair value, or by reference to the stand-alone selling price where fair value cannot be reasonably estimated, generally at contract inception.
+Revenue is the measured consideration, not the token count, and later crypto price changes are the asset's accounting rather than a revenue remeasurement.

 Editorial disclaimer